Industries

 After enactment, companies subject to the Fashion Act will have 12 months to comply with supply chain mapping and sustainability reporting requirements, and 18 months to comply with impact disclosure requirements.

-The implications of the Fashion Act are far-reaching, making businesses more accountable for validating the authenticity of their supply chains and adhering to rigorous regulatory requirements.
+The implications of the Fashion Act are far-reaching, making fashion brands and retailers more accountable for validating the authenticity of their supply chains and adhering to rigorous regulatory requirements.

 Non-compliance could result in various repercussions, including monetary penalties, injunctions, or other equitable relief enforced by the New York Attorney General.
 Plus, an annual list of non-compliant companies will be published, and these companies could face fines amounting to up to two percent of their annual revenues.